kailin123/kailin123.github.io/content/post/2-stepcount_visualisation.md

   </tbody>
 </table>

-So in 2024, my steps activity has dropped slightly.
-Perhaps I should try for a new peak in 2025 😊
+So it seems my steps activity has fallen slightly in 2024.
+Time to catch up in 2025?

 ### Codes